kelseyhightower/confd/docs/command-line-flags.md

   -config-file string
       the confd config file
   -file string
-      the YAML/JSON file to watch for changes -interval int
+      list of files/directories with data represented in YAML to watch for changes -filter string
+      regex for files and dirs filtering
+  -interval int
       backend polling interval (default 600) -keep-stage-file